 JavaScript the this Keyword

-A summarized note about what I learned on the this keyword of JS.
+A summarized note about what I learned on the

 The this keyword in JavaScript works differently from other programming language.
 The this references the object that is currently calling the function.
 In other words, the object to be bound to this is determined dynamically (not statically or lexically) depending on how the function is called when the function is called.